D2S: Representing sparse descriptors and 3D coordinates for camera relocalization: Proposed Approach

 \subsection{Updating D2S with Unlabeled Observations}

 Due to the significant changes that can occur in environments over time since map creation, the ability to update from unlabeled data is crucial for most localization systems.
-Previous SCR approaches \cite{brachmann2018learning, li2020hierarchical, zhou2020kfnet, brachmann2021visual} are offline methods, where the learned network weights are fixed after training.
-In addition, these methods require absolute camera poses, camera parameters, and pixel-level scene coordinates to supervise the network.
-However, obtaining this information often requires reconstructing the 3D map.
-Therefore, updating the system with new observations is challenging.
-In this section, we introduce a straightforward algorithm to update the proposed D2S with additional unlabeled data in a self-supervised learning manner without the need to reconstruct the 3D map.
-Fig. \ref{fig:unlabel_learning} illustrates the proposed data flow for updating D2S with available unlabeled data.
+We thus introduce a simple algorithm to update the proposed D2S with additional unlabeled data in a self-supervised learning manner.

 Given a set of training images $\mathcal{T}$ and its labeled database of correspondent 2D--3D descriptors $\mathcal{D}_{\mathcal{T}}$ and $\mathcal{W}_{\mathcal{T}}$, we aim to find a set of pseudo-labels for new observation images $\mathcal{U}$.
-As D2S receives descriptors and produces world coordinates, the pseudo-labels accordingly denote the newly generated 2D--3D correspondences of the new data $\mathcal{U}$.
-In detail, we first extract the local descriptors of all images in $\mathcal{U}$, which can be denoted as $\mathcal{D}_{\mathcal{U}}$.
-For each query image $\mathbf{I}_{\mathcal{U}}^{i}$, the top 10 nearest training images are listed in $\mathcal{T}$ before matching the local descriptors.
-In this searching step, image retrieval NetVLAD\cite{arandjelovic2016netvlad} is used to determine the most similar images, which is described in line 4 of the algorithm \ref{algo1}.
-Subsequently, for each matching pair, we simply match two descriptor sources using a specific matching algorithm such as the nearest neighbor search.
-In particular, recent advancements in keypoints matching methods, such as SuperGlue [1] and LoFTR [2], can serve as a reliable tool for generating matching keypoints between two images.
-Thus, we used SuperGlue and the nearest neighbor method to evaluate our algorithm.

-Finally, we merged the top 10 matching pairs by copying their ground truth world coordinates from $\mathcal{T}$ to $\mathcal{U}$.
+The pseudo-labels denote the newly generated 2D--3D correspondences of the unlabeled data $\mathcal{U}$.
+In detail, we extract the local descriptors of all images in $\mathcal{U}$, resulting in $\mathcal{D}_{\mathcal{U}}$.
+For each unlabeled image $\mathbf{I}_{\mathcal{U}}^{i}$, we then retrieve 10 nearest training images in the training database $\mathcal{T}$.
+Subsequently, we match two descriptor sources using a specific matching algorithm such as SuperGlue \cite{sarlin2020superglue}.
+Finally, we merge the top 10 matching pairs by copying their ground truth world coordinates from $\mathcal{T}$ to $\mathcal{U}$.
 This step is shown as line 6 of the algorithm \ref{algo1}, where the $\mathbf{W}^{i}_{\mathcal{U}}$ is the obtained pseudo scene coordinates of descriptor matrix $\mathbf{D}^{i}_{\mathcal{U}}$ and $s$ is the number of valid world coordinates.
-Only the obtained pseudo-labels are added to the final training source with $s \geq 50$.
-The whole process of generating pseudo-labels for unlabeled data is summarized in algorithm \ref{algo1}.
+This process is summarized in algorithm \ref{algo1}.